What is credit card debt forgiveness?

 Debt forgiveness happens when someone you owe agrees to forgive all or part of a balance you owe them.
 Literally, the credit card debt is forgiven.

 But that’s not the altruistic act that may sound like.
 When it comes to creditors and lenders, debt forgiveness usually comes at some cost, at least.
 In most cases, complete debt forgiveness is rare—and it’s pretty much nonexistent for credit card debt.
 In most cases, you must usually repay at least a portion of what you owe for them to forgive the remaining balance.
 And it often comes with penalties as well, usually to your credit.

 People often look for ways to pay off credit card debt fast and want to explore debt forgiveness.
-Credit card debt forgiveness is where credit issuers forgive balances as part of debt settlement.
-If an issuer thinks you’ll file for bankruptcy or otherwise won’t pay your bill, they may decide some money is better than none.
+Credit card debt forgiveness is where credit issuers forgive balances as part of debt settlement agreement.
+If an issuer thinks you’ll file for bankruptcy or otherwise won’t pay your bill, they may decide that getting some money is better than nothing.